Giuseppe Sculli

 Giuseppe Sculli (born 23 March 1981) is a retired Italian footballer who played in several positions; primarily a striker, he could play anywhere along the front-line, and also played as a winger, as a second striker, and even as a right-sided midfielder or as a wingback on the right flank.

 Club career

 Juventus

-Sculli joined Juventus F.C. in 1999, although he failed to make a single appearance for the club throughout the 1999–2000 season.
+Sculli joined Juventus FC in 1999, although he failed to make a single appearance for the club throughout the 1999–2000 season.

 Crotone

 F.C.
 Crotone took Sculli on a two-year loan spell in the summer of 2000, paying Juventus €500k for the loan.
 In his first season at Crotone, Sculli played 23 matches and scored 3 goals, making his debut against A.C.
 ChievoVerona.
 The next season, he became even more prevalent in the first team, making 27 appearances and scoring 5 goals.

 Modena

 Giuseppe Sculli returned to Juventus after the end of the 2001–02 Serie B season but was again sent on loan, this time to Serie A side Modena F.C.
 Sculli made his Serie A debut on 14 September 2002 against A.C.
 Milan.
 He went on to score 8 goals that season in 31 appearances.